 At the touch of a button, your Security Device generates a dynamic, time-sensitive Security Code.
 The Security Code constantly changes and is unique to your Security Device.
-This Security Code is required, in addition to your User ID and password, every time you logon to HSBC's Personal/Business Internet Banking service.
+This Security Code is required, in addition to your User ID and password, every time you logon to HSBC's online banking service.
 As only you have the Security Device, only you know the Security Code, and only you can access your account.
 Your Security Device is a simple and convenient way to ensure greater protection for you and your financial information.

 Keep your Security Device in a safe and secure place, where it is unlikely to be lost or taken by others.